Skip to main content

 What Are Advanced Nursing Degrees?

-The Master of Science in Nursing, or MSN, is the popular master's in nursing degree available to those who wish to advance their education further.
+The Master of Science in Nursing, or MSN, is available to those who wish to advance their education further.
 While MSN programs typically become available when a nurse earns their BSN, there are also accelerated programs you can find, such as an online RN to MSN pathway, to get you to the advanced degree faster.

-If you're hoping to specialize in your career, this program can give you the credential you may need.
+If you're hoping to specialize in your career, an MSN program can give you the credential you may need.
 There are several focuses you can choose from when pursuing an MSN, such as:

 As technology is increasingly integrated into the practice of medicine, the nursing profession is evolving to include specialties to support that.
 “Nursing informatics is a new and interesting specialty,” said Blevins.
 “This sub-specialty came out of the need for all hospitals to have electronic medical documentation.
 With this degree, you’ll be able to collaborate with the technology side to implement changes and new technologies."